Sandra-Be/beauty_salon/README.md

 ## Content

-* The text for the Home, About Me and Pricing pages was created by Dee’s Beauty & Nails  and edited by Sandra Berzkalna.
+* The text for the Pricing page was created by Dee’s Nails & Beauty and edited by Sandra Berzkalna.
-* The text for the rest of the website was created for Dee’s Beauty & Nails by Sandra Berzkalna.
+* The text for the rest of the website was created for Dee’s Nails & Beauty by Sandra Berzkalna.
-* All photos used on this website were obtained from the beautician at Dee’s Beauty & Nails.
+* All photos used on this website were obtained from the beautician at Dee’s Nails & Beauty.

 ## Code